 Any employer contributions to an S C A P C or S C A V C remain payable by the employer.

+Employers may contribute to an SCAVC through a salary sacrifice arrangement.
+The employer recoups the cost of contributing to the AVC through a reduced salary cost and pays lower national insurance.
+If an SCAVC of this type continues while the member is on reserve forces leave, the employer would continue to pay into the AVC, but would not benefit from the reduced salary cost.

+Employers who operate a salary sacrifice AVC arrangement may wish to pause contributions when a member is on reserve forces leave.
+They could confirm this in the written agreement with members.
+Alternatively, they could rely on the existing regulations to pause the SCAVC contributions for the period of the reserve forces leave.

 If the employer continues to pay the reservist some pay whilst they are on reserve forces service leave, that pay is non-pensionable.
 Neither employee nor employer contributions should be deducted.
 Any pay paid by the employer is not added into the person’s cumulative pensionable pay figure.
 Only A P P is added into the cumulative pensionable pay during a period of reserve forces leave.

 End of A P P accrual